Fighting For Your Rights And Interests Since 1997

 Emergency Child Custody

 An emergency is inherently unexpected; you can’t necessarily plan to prevent them from occurring.
 No matter what, your children are your highest priority, and you need a fierce advocate protecting them.
-The attorneys in Monroe NC at The Khan Law Offices have worked in family law and juvenile services for many years.
+The attorneys in Monroe, North Carolina, at The Khan Law Offices, PLLC, have worked in family law and juvenile services for many years.

 A judge will only issue an emergency order in truly dangerous circumstances wherein the child faces the risk of imminent harm.
-If you have any doubt as to whether or not you should seek an emergency order, it is highly advisable to call a Charlotte divorce attorney at The Khan Law Offices immediately.
+If you have any doubt whether or not you should seek an emergency order, it is highly advisable to call a Charlotte divorce attorney at The Khan Law Offices, PLLC, immediately.
 Time is of the essence!

 How long does an emergency order last?

-If necessary, your attorneys in Monroe NC at The Khan Law Offices will seek the emergency custody order through an ex parte hearing.
+If necessary, your attorneys in Monroe, North Carolina, at The Khan Law Offices, PLLC, will seek the emergency custody order through an ex parte hearing.
 This means that only you will be in front of the judge seeking custody and/or support.

 Regardless of the dangerous situation, the party that is not present at the hearing has a right to contest the emergency order.
 This is a matter of constitutional due process.
 Hence, a temporary order is only valid for 10 days.